tobento-ch/app-skeleton/README.md

 ### Config

-Some [App Bundles](#app-bundles) have config file, which will be located as default at:
+Some [App Bundles](#app-bundles) have config files, which will be located as default at:

 ```
 app/config/